-The syntax is straightforward:
+The syntax is straight forward:

+'''

 CC<controller number> = <parameter ID>

+'''

-Given the above example, controller 7 directly controls the overall Volume parameter, controller 44 the Delay Time etc. As you can see, comments are introduced by the Pound sign (#); they are here just for description purposes and completely optional.
-The parameter ID of one of the RAGNARÖK's parameters is given in the section Parameters below.
+Given the above example, controller 7 directly controls the overall Volume parameter, controller 74 the Filter Cutoff etc. As you can see, comments are introduced by the Pound sign (#); they are here just for description purposes and completely optional.

+The parameter ID of one of RAGNARÖK's parameters is given in the section Parameter List below.
 Note that the controller number can run from 0 to 119, with the exception of 1 (Modulation Wheel) and 64 (Sustain Pedal); the latter two are simply ignored.